OpenST/openst-contracts/README.md

 #### Purpose

-This repository houses the work that focuses on improving the usability of decentralized applications.
+This repository houses the work that focuses on improving the usability of decentralized applications.To participate in the discussion on technical matters, please join our [forum](https://discuss.openst.org/).
+The project also has a [Gitter](https://gitter.im/OpenSTFoundation/SimpleToken) channel and we track our issues in GitHub.

 OpenST-contracts is a collection of smart contracts that enable developers to program Token Economies.
 <br>